TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

 This example imports the value from the field "imagewidth" of the current $cObj->data-array.
-But we don't trust the result to be an integer so we parse it through the the intval()-function.
+But we don't trust the result to be an integer so we parse it through the intval()-function.

 .. _objects-optionsplit: